Zero Emissions World

 Molding the core brand strategy

-With newfound clarity on what we wanted to be and become, we used the core principles as a starting point when heading into designing.
-It also made it a whole lot easier to create new concise pitch decks and have talks with potential investors given everyone on the team had a shared vision in mind.
+With newfound clarity on what we wanted to be & become, we used the core principles as a starting point when heading into designing.
+With this clearer outline, new pitch decks creation and talks with potential investors went way smoother given everyone on the team had a shared vision in mind.

 Vision